alphagov/govuk-developer-docs/source/manual/business-readiness-publish-changes.html.md

 ## Updating the business readiness finder

-The content item for the business readiness finder and its email signup page are published by `search-api`.
-However the actual config is read in from [govuk-app-deployment-secrets][govuk-app-deployment-secrets], and config for the facet group is managed in [content-tagger][content-tagger].
+The content item for the business readiness finder and its email signup page are published by `search-api` and the config for the facet group is managed in [content-tagger][content-tagger].

 1. Update the facet group in [content-tagger][content-tagger]
 2. Merge the changes to [content-tagger][content-tagger]
 3. Deploy content-tagger
 4. [Import and Publish the facet group](/manual/publishing-a-facet-group.html#how-to-import-or-update-a-facet-group)
-5. Update [govuk-app-deployment-secrets][govuk-app-deployment-secrets]
+5. Update [search-api][search-api]
-6. Merge the changes to [govuk-app-deployment-secrets][govuk-app-deployment-secrets]
+6. Merge the changes to [search-api][search-api]
-7. Re-deploy `search-api` so it can pick up the changes in [govuk-app-deployment-secrets][govuk-app-deployment-secrets]
+7. Deploy search-api
 8. Run the [`publishing_api:publish_facet_group_eu_exit_business_finder` rake task][staging-rake-task-facet-group] in `search-api` to publish the changes:

     ![download](images/publish-business-readiness.png)